 She was so hurt by his dishonesty.
 Which totally stinks, but you kind of wonder “if you were living on such a tight budget…as you were putting the roses in the vase, didn’t you kind of wonder where that extra cash for this purchase was coming from?”
 We wonder if she suspected, but avoided asking.

 According to Creditcards.com, 31% of people admit that they’ve hidden money in the past from their spouse or significant other.
-Which may mean that number is really probably 50% tossing in those not willing to admit that they have.
-So if half of couples or even one third are hiding money from their spouse is there really a way to avoid financial infidelity?
+This may mean that number is really probably 50% tossing in those not willing to admit that they have.
+So if half of the couples or even one-third are hiding money from their spouse is there really a way to avoid financial infidelity?
 And does it really matter?

 Yes.
 It matters 100%!

 In fact, we don’t see a big difference between financial infidelity and sexual infidelity.
 If you are going out of your way to hide things from your partner sleeping next to you each night, money is just the way it’s manifesting itself.
-There’s something lurking there.
+Something is lurking there.
 What is the motivation behind the secrets?

 Is it selfishness, fear, control, distrust, or something else?

 Whatever the source of your sneaky behavior (or your spouse’s), you can put an end to the dishonesty and make your marriage stronger for the decades with these 3 ways to avoid financial infidelity:

 1. 100% access to 100% of your financial information.

 You don’t need to discuss every dollar you spend, but you do need to welcome your mate to ask or look at the finances at any time.
 Trust your spouse enough to share all account information and passwords.